Atypical pneumonia

 Outlook (Prognosis)

-Most people with pneumonia due to mycoplasma or chlamydophila get better with the right antibiotics.
+Most people with pneumonia due to mycoplasma or chlamydia get better with the right antibiotics.
 Legionella pneumonia can be severe.
 It can lead to problems, most often in those with kidney failure, diabetes, chronic obstructive pulmonary disease (COPD), or a weakened immune system.
 It can also lead to death.

 Possible Complications